 Many customers have found that they have installed the printer driver using WiFi, which has resulted in a printer driver that has limited functionality and partially printed images.
 This does tend to be more of a Mac issue although we have seen many PCs affected.

-“When connecting an Epson printer for the first time to a Macintosh running Mac OSX 10.10 (Yosemite) or later an AirPrint printer is added automatically which will limit the settings available for printing.”
+An extract from the Epson website: “When connecting an Epson printer for the first time to a Macintosh running Mac OSX 10.10 (Yosemite) or later an AirPrint printer is added automatically which will limit the settings available for printing.”

-Marrutt recommend to always connect to your printer using a cable whether you use a Mac or PC.
+We recommend to always connect to your printer using a cable whether you use a Mac or PC.
 For high-end photo printing take no risks, use a cable.
 Most modern inkjet printers allow you to disable wi-fi connectivity also.

 Mistake 3: Trying to print what you see on screen